Persian-Caesar/Ticker-Boy/README.md

 - if the source packages needs updates you can open that file for update there👉🏻 `update.bat`

-- if you want run your source you need for run your bot open that👉🏻 `start.bat`
+- if you install all packages and want run your source you have to open that👉🏻 `start.bat`

 - EZPZ your ticket sytem are installed and running around 🕺

-- How run bot in replit or heroco? that was so easy, after you click that buttons👇🏻 you will create some project like this source with importing this source🎓
+- How run bot in replit or heroco? that was so easy, after you click that buttons👇🏻 you will create some project like this source with importing this source🎓 and after that with installing bot packages, and place bot some important objects run your bot.

 <p align="center">